nachiket-15/NovaPark/readme.md

 - The application uses a `config.json` file for configuration parameters such as database URI, mail server details, etc.

-## Database Configuration

-- The application is configured to use SQLite by default.
-If you need to switch to another database, update the `SQLALCHEMY_DATABASE_URI` in `config.json`.

-## Email Configuration

-- Configure the email settings in `config.json` to enable features such as sending messages and bills.

 ## Contributing

 Contributions are welcome!
 Follow these steps: